 This qualification is available as a School Based Traineeship.
 Read more information below.

 This is a 240 hour course that runs over 2 years.
-It may be possible to undertake a 120 hour course in Information, Digital Media and Technology.
+It may be possible to undertake a 120 hour course in Information and Digital Technology.

 This is a Board Developed Course, Category B. Students who complete the 240 hour course may sit for the optional HSC exam.
 Mandatory units of competency from the list below are examined.

 One Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.